DanielRendox/RoutineTracker/README.md

 Routine Tracker is a planner that aims to simplify managing activities that you need to perform consistently.
 It combines features of a planner calendar app and a habit tracker allowing you to keep all your activities in one place.

+The motivation for this project is simple.
+I couldn't find any planner or habit tracker that estimates how long it will take you to achieve a goal based on your progress.
+So I decided to build it myself.
+I aim to develop a universal solution for planning and tracking your projects as well as scheduling your daily tasks and events.

 ## Features that are already available

 - **Flexible schedules.** The app supports daily, weekly, monthly, and alternate-day schedules.
 You're free to choose specific days or inform the app how many times you wish to complete the task within a period.